DavidEFritz/fairground/README.md

 Fairground offers modules that allow you to automatically create bodies for the Cannon physics library from 3D-models.
 It is intended to reduce the workflow by removing the tedious trial and error of placing Cannon bodies for compound bodies and lets you import whole 3D-scenes of primitive shapes like cubes, spheres and cylinders whith their corresponding body for Cannon.

+A live instance of the repository can be found at the [Fairground](https://fairground.games) website.

 ## Getting Started